Lana-Alruhaimi/AI_Analysis_Chatbot/README.md

 ## Technology Stack
 Language used is Python (libraries used: pandas, openpyxl, groq, streamlit, transformers, torch)

+## Author and Acknowledgement
+Code written by Lana, Data provided by Amazon

 ##  Setup and Installation

 ### Create and Activate Environment